manishmlv50/manishmlv50/README.md

 ---

 ### ⚡ Fun Fact
-When I’m not architecting systems or mentoring teams, you’ll find me exploring mindfulness, philosophy, and ways to build technology that supports human well-being.
+When I’m not building systems, you’ll find me exploring mindfulness, philosophy, and ways to build technology that supports human well-being.

 ---